DataDog/documentation/content/en/network_monitoring/devices/netflow.md

 ## Aggregation

-The Datadog Agent automatically aggregates the received NetFlow data in order to limit the number of records sent to the platform while maintaining most of the information.
-By default there is a five-minute aggregation interval, during which flow recordings which share the same identifying information (source and destination address and port, protocol, and so forth) are aggregated together.
+The Datadog Agent automatically aggregates the data received into NetFlow to limit the number of records sent to the platform while maintaining most of the information.
+By default, flow recordings that have the same identifiers such as `source`, `destination address`, `port`, and `protocol`, are aggregated together in five minute intervals.
 Additionally, the Datadog Agent can detect ephemeral ports and remove them.
 As a result, you may see Flows with `port:*`.

 ## Enrichment